 The pathogens causing avian influenza (avian influenza or avian plague) are influenza viruses.
-They are divided into types A, B and C. Influenza virus A has different subtypes, which result from different surface antigens (neuraminidase, N and hemagglutinin, H).
+Influenza viruses are divided into types A, B and C. Influenza virus A has different subtypes based on different surface antigens (neuraminidase, N and hemagglutinin, H).
 New variants of influenza viruses are constantly emerging as a result of gene changes.
 To date, there are 18 hemagglutinin and 11 neuraminidase subtypes.
 Avian influenza is caused by influenza virus A subtypes H5 or H7.

-Poultry farmers:inside should pay special attention to compliance with biosecurity measures, such as feeding in covered areas.
-Direct and indirect contacts between poultry and wild birds should be prevented at all costs.
-In case of unclear health problems on poultry farms, a veterinary examination should be carried out without fail.
-For early detection and prevention of further spread, all wild waterfowl and birds of prey found dead to the local competent veterinary authority (official veterinarian).
+Poultry keepers:inside should pay special attention to compliance with biosecurity measures: Direct and indirect contacts between poultry and wild birds should be prevented at all costs.
+In case of unclear health problems in poultry farms, a veterinary examination should be carried out without fail.
+For early detection and prevention of further spread, all wild waterfowl and birds of prey found dead must be reported to the locally competent district administrative authority (official veterinarian).
 In view of the above, we would also like to point out that every poultry holding must be reported to the competent district administrative authority.

 In the Austrian Animal Disease Radar, information on the international situation and spread of the most significant animal diseases and epizootics relevant to Austria is assessed and compiled.
 This enables potential risks for Austria to be identified and communicated at an early stage.
 The animal disease radar is published monthly.

 Avian influenza: risk of transmission to humans low